chrisgoringe/Custom-classifier-training/readme.md

 ---

+# Metaparameter searching

+Use mode meta, and then provide lists of number of epochs, batch size, and learning rate.
+The code will permute through all of them and produce a comma separated file `meta.txt`.
+Good for finding the right training parameters.

+Currently only works with the aesthetic model training (mostly because it is really fast!).

+---

 # Spotlight

 [Spotlight](https://github.com/Renumics/spotlight) is a gui for analysing datasets.
-If you install it (probably just `pip install spotlight`) you can use `"mode":"spotlight"`, which works like evaluate, but launches spotlight with the resulting data.
+If you install it you can use `"mode":"spotlight"`, which works like evaluate, but launches spotlight with the resulting data.

 ## Use or share your model - custom classifier